impensavel/essence/docs/CSVEssence.md

 The `extract()` method has a few options that can be used to handle different situations.

 ### start_line
-The first line of the example CSV data is just a header with the column names.
+The first line of the CSV data example is just metadata with column names.
-Since it's not actual data, we can skip it by setting the `start_line` option to `1` (line count starts at `0`).
+Since it's not actual data, we can skip it by setting the `start_line` option to `1`.

 ```php
 $essence->extract($input, array(
     'start_line' => 1,
 ));
 ```

+Line and column count always starts at `0` (zero).

 ### delimiter, enclosure & escape
 Sometimes, CSV data can have a slightly different format, depending on the vendor or person who created the data.